skip to content

 00:51:33 - Dev Agrawal

-That basically means it's, it's a clone of the app Blank, but which, but with like much, much better UX
+That basically means it's a clone of the app blank, but with much, much better UX.

 00:51:43 - Anthony Campolo